 At any given time I can see large families of sparrows can be spotted nestling contentedly in the pine tree; juncos cleaning up the fallen seeds in the snow; a downy woodpecker rapping on the maple tree; house finches hopping along the fence link; beautiful red polls who pose for me; and of course nuthatches and chickadees who have fierce speed competitions through the branches.
 Those are the most common yard visitors this year but certainly not the full extent.
 Winter birding in Saskatchewan has not disappointed.

-This post is not meant for seasoned travellers who have many times over had to discover how to figure out big city underground transport, nor those who live in cities with subway systems, but rather for those like me who are new to the game and may want some navigational pointers.
+This post is not intended for seasoned travellers who have many times over had to discover how to figure out big city underground transport, nor those who live in cities with subway systems.
+But rather for those, who like me who are newer to the game and may want some navigational pointers.
 As well, for us overly polite “sorry abusers” and space sensitive types (yes Canadians I am looking at you), this post should better prepare you.

 This wasn’t my first subway.
 No, I was introduced to my first underground system in New York years ago, which admittedly I found quite simple.
 And this too was not a complex system to understand.
 But, I found there was definitely a protocol in London.